activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 ## When does it happen

-SQLite allows concurrent transactions by letting clients open multiple connections[^2] to the database.
+SQLite allows concurrent transactions[^6] by letting clients open multiple connections[^2] to the database.
 Concurrent writes may cause race conditions though, leading to inconsistent data.
 To prevent this, databases usually provide [some guarantees](<https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels>) to protect against race conditions.
 SQLite guarantees that concurrent transactions are completely isolated[^3] ([serializable isolation](https://en.wikipedia.org/wiki/Serializability)), meaning the outcome of concurrent transactions will be as if they were executed in serial order.

 To prevent violation of this isolation guarantee, and to preserve the integrity of the database, SQLite rejects some queries with `SQLITE_BUSY` errors.
 It's left to the user to decide how to retry failed queries (discussed further towards the end).